top of page

 3. How did calories somehow got into this mix? 🤨

-First things first, there are 3 main macronutrients:
+First, there are 3 main macronutrients:

 • Protein